u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/products_prices/products/product_images.rst

 Automatically get product images with Google Images
 ===================================================

-The product images are very useful in Odoo, for example, to quickly find a product or check if you scanned the right one, but it can be a bit painful to set up especially if you have a lot of products. **Google Custom Search** allows finding images automatically for your product, based on their barcode, keeping your focus on what matters in your business.
+The product images are very useful in Thrive Bureau ERP, for example, to quickly find a product or check if you scanned the right one, but it can be a bit painful to set up especially if you have a lot of products. **Google Custom Search** allows finding images automatically for your product, based on their barcode, keeping your focus on what matters in your business.